realworldocaml/book/en/compiler-output-formats.md

 * `Sexplib` to convert types to textual s-expressions.
 * `Bin_prot` for efficient binary conversion and parsing.

-These all extend the language with a single keyword that turns a `type` declaration into a `type <..> with` construct.
+These all extend the language with a single `with` keyword that extends a `type` declaration with additional directives that cause code to be generated.
+For example, here's a trivial use of Sexplib and Fieldslib.

 ```ocaml
 (* type_conv_example.ml *)